The Wilson McKinley Story

 in 1969.
 They tapped the Wilson McKinley to be their in-

-The Alshire release of the “California Poppy Pickers” (This release only featuring the original lineup of The Wilson McKinley).
+The Alshire release of the “California Poppy Pickers” This release featured the original lineup of The Wilson McKinley.
 Below: a snippet of two of the cuts from the 1969 “Honky Tonk Women” LP:

 For their part in the Alshire adventure, the Wilson McKinley earned enough to record

 One incident that took place around this time demonstrates how God was working on their hearts.
 They were offered a deal with a major record label, but only if they would tone down their spiritual songs.
 The band by this time was including a lot of songs such as “Jesus is Just Alright With Me” and other Byrds numbers, and even songs they had written that had spiritual messages, into their sets, and the label would have none of it.
 The band held a meeting and unanimously voted to reject the offer in favor of more artistic freedom.
 So even then, God was obviously working on members of the band.